Portela Airport Metro Line

 The Red Metro Line’s Time Schedule from LIS Airport

-The Red Metro Line, like all the subway lines in Lisbon, operates daily from 06:30 am to 01:00 am.
+The Red Metro Line, like all the subway lines in Lisbon, operates daily from 06:30 am to 01:05 am.
 The airport subway schedule doesn’t differentiate even on weekends and public holidays.
-Hence, trains leave the airport metro station every 6 to 10 minutes, depending on the time of the day, and travel from Lisbon Airport to the city center in about 20 minutes.
+However, the routes’ frequency varies.
+Hence, trains leave the airport metro station every 6 to 10 minutes (depending on the time of the day) on weekdays, and travel from Lisbon Airport to the city center in about 20 minutes.
+On the other hand, they run every 7 to 9.5 minutes on weekends and public holidays

 The Metro Station at Lisbon Airport